arora-amit37/cvrptw_simulated_annealing/README.md

 ## Sample Example

+The algorithm was created using a sample data of 30 waste collection points in different cities across Flanders.
 Here is a sample example of the input data for the waste collection problem:
 | Client | Location          | Container Size | Company Type         |
 | ------ | ----------------- | -------------- | -------------------- |
 | 1      | Antwerpen         | 20 m3          | Bookstore            |